Put It on Me (Ja Rule song)

-"Put It On Me" is the second single from Ja Rule's second studio album, Rule 3:36.
-It was released through The Island Def Jam Music Group, Def Jam Recordings and Irv Gotti's Murder Inc. Records.
-The song also appeared on The Fast and the Furious soundtrack and also in the film Double Take.
-The song features female Murder Inc. rapper Vita, with Vita's verse being written by Caddillac Tah.
-The song's original version appeared on Rule 3:36 and just featured Ja Rule and Vita, but then a remix version was made with vocals by Lil' Mo on the chorus of the song.
+"Put It on Me" is the second single from Ja Rule's second studio album, Rule 3:36 (2000), released in December 2000 through Def Jam Records and Murder Inc. The song appeared on The Fast and the Furious (2001) soundtrack and was included on the special edition of Ja Rule's Pain Is Love (2001).
+"Put It on Me" features fellow Murder Inc. artist Vita, with her verse being written by Caddillac Tah.
+Originally, the song appeared on Rule 3:36 and only featured Ja Rule with Vita, until a remixed version was recorded with new vocals by singer Lil' Mo, which proved very popular, especially on radio.
 Ja Rule explained that the lyrics of the song were inspired by an argument he had with his wife to show how important she is to him.
-It peaked at number 8 on the Billboard Hot 100 on the week of March 19, 2001, making it Ja Rule's first top ten hit on the chart.
+It peaked at number 8 on the Billboard Hot 100 on the week of March 19, 2001, making it Ja Rule's first top-ten hit on the chart.